At a Glance

 ✨Show Your Understanding of SEN

-Make sure to highlight your experience with Special Educational Needs (SEN), particularly with autism.
-Discuss specific strategies you've used in the past to support students with similar needs, as this will demonstrate your capability to adapt your teaching style.
+Make sure to highlight your experience with Special Educational Needs (SEN), particularly with students who have autism.
+Be prepared to discuss specific strategies you've used in the past to support similar learners.

 ✨Build Rapport

-Emphasise your ability to build trusting relationships with students.
-Share anecdotes that illustrate how you've successfully engaged students in the past, especially those with complex needs, to show your interpersonal skills.
+Emphasise your skills in building trusting relationships with students.
+Share anecdotes that illustrate how you've engaged students in learning and created a supportive environment.